Dr Sarah Jarvis, MBE

 Have a self-management plan.
 This is a plan agreed with your doctor or nurse about what action to take if your symptoms get worse.
 This might include increasing the dose of your regular ('preventer') inhaler, keeping a course of antibiotic or steroid tablets to take in case of worsening breathing or when to seek emergency help.

 If you do need oxygen on board, contact your airline well in advance.
-Every airline has their own rules about supplying oxygen – while some provide it free of charge, others may charge.
+Every airline has its own rules about supplying oxygen – while some provide it free of charge, others may charge.

 Australian Coastline

-If you use long term oxygen therapy, you can arrange this through your oxygen supplier if you're holidaying in the UK.
-They'll need to know the dates and destination of your holiday and ideally six weeks' notice.
+If you use long-term oxygen therapy, you can arrange this through your oxygen supplier if you're holidaying in the UK.
+It makes sense to contact your destination and explain your needs too (check your accommodation is suitable for your needs at the same time).
+When you speak to your oxygen supplier, they'll need to know the dates and destination of your holiday and ideally six weeks' notice.
+They can deliver your oxygen -whether you use cylinders or an oxygen concentrator – free of charge.

 If you're using a portable oxygen concentrator, make sure you have international plug adaptors (including a spare!).